What is Agile Testing?

-He must have a comprehensive vision, which includes client’s expectations and delivery of the good product.
+He must have a comprehensive vision, which includes the client’s expectations and delivery of a good product.

 He must be empowered to work in Pairs.
 He will be involving in Pair Programming to bring shorter scripts, better designs and finding more bugs.

 Passionate Testers always have something unique to contribute that may be in terms of their innovative ideas, the way they carry day-to-day work, their outputs and improve things around them tirelessly.